jnozzi/cocoadev.com/markdown/DesignDoublyXORLinkedList.md

 ----

-* part1 - What a doubly-linked list is http://goo.gl/General/OeSCu
+* part1 - What a doubly-linked list is http://goo.gl/OeSCu
 * part2 - The XOR optimization
 * part3 - Other optimizations
-* appendix - General/KTLLMutableArray
+* appendix - KTLLMutableArray

 ----**part1 - What a doubly-linked list is**----